Entity Framework Extensions AllowDuplicateKeys

 In a rare scenario such as importing a file, a key may be used in multiple rows.

-In some provider such as SQL Server, the statement created by our library (Merge
+In some providers, such as SQL Server, the statement created by our library (Merge) makes it impossible to use with some duplicate keys.

 By enabling this option, only the latest key is used instead.